ai4work-stage/docs/docs/eva/getting-started/how-to-use.md

 Log in to the AI for Work here: [https://work.kore.ai/login](https://work.kore.ai/login){:target="_blank"}

-On the homepage, you can ask an open-ended question to the **AI for Work** Assistant.
+The **AI for Work** Assistant is available on the homepage, you can ask an open-ended question to the assistant.

 For instance, if you're connected to Jira, you can type “Get my Jira issues” in the **Ask or search anything** search box.
 The Jira agent will be triggered and retrieve your Jira issues.